 There are days when weather conditions will not permit school to open.
 There are also days when weather conditions change for the worse after students are at school.
-In either case the Tribal Chairman, the Tribal Administrator, the principal, and the Chitimacha Board of Education President or Vice President will make the decision regarding school closure.
-The media will be advised of any weather-related closure; and, if necessary, parents/guardians will be notified to pick up their children.
+In either case the Tribal Chairman, the Tribal Administrator, and the principal will make the decision regarding school closure.
+The media will be advised of any weather-related closure and, if necessary, parents/guardians will be notified to pick up their children.